• Skip to main content

 • ¼ teaspoon poultry seasoning

-• 1 rotisserie chicken skin and bones removed, and meat chopped
+• 1 rotisserie chicken, skin and bones removed, and meat shredded or chopped.

 • 2 carrots peeled and chopped